 - Soak the beans overnight in water covering the beans by 2 inches.

 - Drain the water and rinse beans.
 Transfer soaked beans to slow cooker and add fresh chicken stock to cover by 1 inch.

 - In a cast iron skillet brown the diced ham pieces until brown on all sides.
 Deglaze the pan with the white wine.
 Scrape up the little browned crunchy pieces.
-Place the browned ham and deglazed pan juices in the slow cooker.
+Transfer the browned ham and deglazed pan juices in the slow cooker.

 - Add the seasonings of bay leaves, thyme bundle and red pepper flakes.
 Stir and cover to cook for 6 hours or until beans are tender.

 - Season with kosher salt and freshly ground black pepper to taste and serve with some chopped parsley and crusty bread to sop up the soup.